-Russian law does not provide discovery proceedings and the parties to the dispute should collect evidence themselves.
-In the meantime, a person participating in the case and lacking the opportunity to obtain the necessary evidence from the person possessing it may file a motion for the court to order the presentation of this evidence.
-The evidence must be specified in the motion along with the circumstances significant to the case, which may be established by this evidence, as well as the reasons impeding the obtainment of this evidence, and its location.
+Russian law does not provide discovery proceedings, and the parties to the dispute should collect evidence themselves.
+In the meantime, a person participating in the case and lacking the opportunity to obtain the necessary evidence from the person possessing it may file a motion to the court to order the opponent to present evidence.
+The evidence must be specified in the motion along with the circumstances significant to the case, which may be established by this evidence, as well as the reasons impeding the obtainment of the evidence, and its location.
 If the motion is satisfied, the court orders the person possessing the appropriate evidence to present it.

-24 Timing
+Timing